by Jamie Oppenheim

-San Francisco State University’s Queer Cinema Project (QCP), a program that encourages the production, study and promotion of queer cinema, received a $50,000 matching grant from the Jonathan Logan Family Foundation, a philanthropic organization that aims to advance social justice endeavors by supporting works in journalism, the arts, the environment, documentary film and more.
+San Francisco State University’s Queer Cinema Project (QCP), a program that encourages the production, study, and promotion of queer cinema, has received a generous $25,000 grant from the Jonathan Logan Family Foundation, a philanthropic organization that advances social justice by supporting works in journalism, the arts, the environment, documentary film and more.

 QCP, one of the only programs of its kind at an academic institution, was launched about three years ago.
 Since then, students have produced more than 30 LGBTQ-themed films, Symons said.
 Many of those films have gone on to show in festivals and win awards.
 In the past three years, students who made films dealing with queer themes won awards from the prestigious Princess Grace Foundation, which provides substantial funding that allows students to complete their films.